stardustai/docs-api/src/latest/campaign/create-campaign.md

   },
   "folderId": {
     "type": "string",
-    "description": "Unique identifier for the Helix folder.", "default": "7d44b43b-3bbd-4f53-9f95-b7c0217d8d5b" },
+    "description": "Unique identifier for the Helix folder, with a maximum length of 160 bytes", "default": "7d44b43b-3bbd-4f53-9f95-b7c0217d8d5b" },
   "campaignType": {
     "type": "string",
-    "description": "Type of campaign, must be one of ['Test', 'Formal'].", "default": "Test"
+    "description": "Type of campaign, must be one of ['POC', 'Formal'].", "default": "Test"
   }
 }